thanhson1085/dockerize-app/README.md

 - Supports multiple languages
 - Supports Send Email in Queue

-This project includes a simple server-side.
-So it is very easy for you to download and run.

 ## Installation
   - Run `bower install`
   - Run `npm install`